Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 \subsection{Examples of $n$-derivators}

 The examples of $n$-derivators we are mainly interested in are those where the underlying prederivator arises from an $\infty$-category as in Example \ref{represented_der}.
-Let $\dia \subset \catinf$ be a fixed full subcategory satifying the conditions (Dia 0)--(Dia 3).
+Let $\dia \subset \catinf$ be a fixed full subcategory satisfying the conditions (Dia 0)--(Dia 3).

 \begin{proposition} Let $\C$ be an $\infty$-category and let $n \in \mathbb{Z}_{\geq 1} \cup \{\infty \}$. \begin{itemize} \item[(a)] The $n$-prederivator $\der^{(n)}_{\C}$ satisfies (Der 1), (Der 2) and (Der 5$_n$).
 Moreover, the underlying diagram functor